thawkins/rCandle/PROJECT_STATUS.md

 ## Overview
 rCandle is a Rust-based GRBL controller application with G-Code visualization, migrated from the reference C++ Candle application.
 It uses the egui framework for the user interface and targets Windows, Linux, and macOS.

-## Current Status: Phase 6 - Integration and Feature Completion
+## Current Status: Phase 6 - UI Implementation Complete (Pending Interaction Fix)

 ### What's Working